mshdabiola/Synapse/CONTRIBUTING.md

 *   **Run Static Analysis:** Run Detekt and other static analysis tools to check for code style and potential issues.
 *   *   **Write Clear Commit Messages:** Follow the commit message guidelines.
 *   **Push Your Branch:** Push your branch to your fork on GitHub.
-*   *   **Create a Pull Request:** Go to the Kmtemplate repository on GitHub and create a new pull request from your branch.
+*   *   **Create a Pull Request:** Go to the sypnapsenotepad repository on GitHub and create a new pull request from your branch.
 *   **Provide Details:** In the pull request description, explain your changes, the problem they solve, or the feature they implement.
 Reference the relevant issue number using `#<issue_number>` (e.g., "This PR addresses #123").
 *   **Address Feedback:** Be prepared to address feedback from maintainers and other contributors.